DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ### Online Observer Support tool

-Based on the specified objectives of the Trial or exercise, an observer expects to observe different kinds of behaviour.
+Based on the specified objectives of the Trial, an observer expects to observe different kinds of behaviour.
 At the same time, there is little time during a Trial to record behaviour, as the Trial runs on, and that's why the observer tool provides Trial-specific pre-made forms (templates) to quickly create a new observation.
 For example, *Did you observe role X do Y?
 Yes/No*.
 These Trial-specific forms are created before the Trial by the observation team manager in the administration panel.
 Using this panel, specific forms can be assigned to specific observers.
 The observer can use a tablet, phone or desktop application for his work.

 Although the observer tool can run standalone, outside the test-bed, it really shines when it is connected, as this allows:
 - To share observations with Trial staff: they can use this information to steer the Trial in another direction.